Skip to main content

 • Error formats – Standardized error responses with provider-specific details when available

 Building AI agents?
-Use MCP Servers or AI Toolset SDKs instead.
-Same underlying data, optimized for LLM tool calling with built-in context management.
+Use the MCP Server, an AI Toolset SDK, or the Actions API (RPC) instead — same data, optimized for LLM tool calling.

 Entity Model